fedcba499/notes/docs/computerbasics/ubuntu.md

+## Linux
+Linux is a kernal (similar to engine of car), it helps to interact with hardware of computer.

+## Debian
+Debian is a complete Operating System, with package manager (apt, apt-get, dpkg), command line tools, GUI (GNOME) etc.

+## dpkg
+dpkg stands for Debian Package, it is low level package manager.
+It does not install dependency

+## apt
+apt stands for Advaced Packaging tool, it is high level package manager.
+It uses dpkg underneath and adds dependency libraries also. apt is new version of apt-get. apt include apt-get and other features.

-## Ubuntu Version Names
+## Ubuntu
+Ubuntu is Operating System based on Debain OS with additional functionality.
 Ubuntu uses version names for number, so that it is easier to remember.

 - Ubuntu 24.04 - noble
 - Ubuntu 22.04 - jammy